Packed Again for our Liguria & Tuscany Road Trip.

 I will let you be the judge of whether you like the thermal waters or not.
 They were situated only 10min from where we stayed and parking is free of charge.
 By the springs there is not a lot of shade so best to bring an umbrella.
 There is also a small restaurant on site.

-Day 5 / rest day and Rome
+Day 5 / Rest day and visit Rome in Italy

 My sister and the family went to Rome for the day.
 They loved it.
 We felt that the kids are just a little too small for Rome at the moment.